-The ServiceConfig TLV and corresponding Objects are defined in section 9.3 for the support of Client port level service attributes (section 9.4.1), Signaling protocol (section 9.4.2), Transparency and TCM Monitoring (section 9.4.3.1) and Network routing diversity (section 9.4.3.2).
+The ServiceConfig object (Class = 51) indicates the supported services at the UNI (See section 9.4 for more details).
+The ServiceConfig Object content was defined in section 9.3 for the support of Signaling protocol (section 9.4.1), Client port level service attributes (section 9.4.2), Transparency and TCM Monitoring (section 9.4.3.1) and Network routing diversity (section 9.4.3.2).